pombreda/lepl/doc-src/matchers.rst

   >>> next(matcher)
   (['h', 'e', 'l'], 'lo world')

-This shows how `Or() <api/redirect.html#lepl.functions.Or>`_ --- backtracking may call the matcher times before a result is found that "fits" with the rest of the grammar.
+This shows how `Or() <api/redirect.html#lepl.functions.Or>`_ supports "backtracking".
+LEPL may call a matcher times before a result is found that "fits" with the rest of the grammar.

 .. index:: Repeat(), [], backtracking, breadth-first, depth-first